tonkeeper/addr.ton/README.md

 # Unresolved questions

-* How exactly does the resolver return a dictionary per DNS standard?
+* Backresolve.
+How to display account address in explorers before it deployed?

 # Future possibilities